What is the Honors program?

-- A 500 to 1,000 word essay describing why you want to join the OTC Honors Program and what qualities make you a good candidate for the program.
+- Write a 500 to 1,000 word essay describing why you want to join the OTC Honors Program and what qualities make you a good candidate for the program.

 - Students must be taking all 100 level or above courses to be accepted into the program (students in 040 or 050 courses must complete them prior to entrance into the program).

-Students who apply and are selected for the Honors program must meet the following requirements to complete and remain in the Honors Program:
+Students who apply and are selected for the Honors program must meet the following requirements to complete and remain in the program:

-- Obtain a 3.5 or above GPA to enter program and maintain a 3.25 or above GPA while in the Honors Program to stay in the program as well as complete the program and graduate from OTC with a minimum 3.5 GPA to receive Honors Distinction at commencement and on degree.
+- Students must obtain a 3.5 or above GPA to enter the program and maintain a 3.25 or above GPA while in the Honors program to remain in the program as well as complete the program and graduate from OTC with a minimum 3.5 GPA to receive Honors Distinction at commencement and on their degree.

-- Complete 5 Honors Courses while working toward an Associate’s Degree of your choice.
+- Students must complete 5 Honors Courses while working toward an associate degree of your choice.
+As well as:

-- Must complete a minimum of one Honors Course per academic year
+- Complete a Minimum of one Honors Course per Academic Year

-- Must adhere to all guidelines within the OTC Honors Program Student Responsibilities Contract and exhibit behavior appropriate for an Honors Student.
+- Students must adhere to all guidelines within the OTC Honors Program Student Responsibilities Contract and exhibit behavior appropriate for an honors student.

-- Must complete a minimum of 25 hours of service with a single non-profit entity and write a minimum 3 page paper on the experience to be presented at an OTC Honors Orientation Session.
-In addition, students must complete a minimum of 5 hours of campus service per semester (Fall/Spring) with student organizations or at volunteer events of their choice.
+- Students must complete a minimum of 25 hours of service with a single non-profit entity and write a minimum 3 page paper on the experience to be presented at an OTC Honors Orientation Session.
+In addition, students must complete a minimum of 5 hours of campus service per semester (fall/spring) with student organizations or at volunteer events of their choice.

 How is an Honors course different from other OTC courses?

-Following are the goals of the Honors Program.
-We hope these would be part of your academic experience while you are a student of the Honors Program with OTC.
+The following are the goals of the Honors program.
+We hope these will be part of your academic experience while you are a student of the Honors program with OTC.
 We expect this program to: